And if you liked this post, be sure to check out these popular posts:

 99 Stunning Colorized Photos That Breathe New Life Into The Past

 Since the very first photographers started taking pictures in the 1820s, there have been people who colorized photos.
-The technology used to do so has changed radically over the nearly two centuries since, but our desire to see an image of the world as it truly looks remains the same.
+The technology used to make colorized black-and-white photos has changed radically over the nearly two centuries since, but our desire to see an image of the world as it truly looks remains the same.

 From the earliest hand-tinted photographs to the modern era of digitally colorized old photos, the work that goes into the colorization process has always been considerable.
 In fact, modern colorists don't necessarily have an easier time of it than those who were working 100 years ago.
-See the fruits of their labor in the gallery above and discover more about their process below.
+See the fruits of their labor in the gallery of colorized black-and-white photos above and discover more about their process below.

-Bringing History To Life In The Modern Era
+Bringing History To Life With Colorized Black-And-White Photos In The Modern Era

 Library of Congress/Color by Matt LougheryA partially-colorized photo of African-American Union soldiers at Dutch Gap, Virginia during the Civil War in November 1864.

 As scores of old black-and-white or sepia-toned photos have found new audiences online in recent years, there has been increased interest in taking these images and breathing new life into them through colorization.
 A new generation of colorists is carrying out this work and utilizing modern processes that weren't available in decades past.

 Jordan Lloyd, for one, ranks among the more well-known people who've used these modern processes to colorize photos (see his work and that of the colorists mentioned below in the gallery above) — though he suggested that today's techniques don't always measure up to the old ways: